 Court Holds that Obtaining California Driver’s License and Registering to Vote in California Was Not Alienation of Florida Homestead

-Florida is well known for its natural beauty and also for its protection afforded to its citizen’s homestead.
+Florida is well known for its natural beauty and also for its protection afforded to its citizen’s homesteads.
 These protections have been in place since Florida adopted its state Constitution in 1885.
 Florida’s homestead exemption is found in Article X, §4 of the Florida Constitution, and provides, in relevant part:

-(a) There shall be exempt from forced sale under process of any court, and no judgment, decree or execution shall be a lien thereon, except for the payment of taxes and assessments thereon, obligations contracted for the purchase, improvement or repair thereof, or obligations contracted for house, field or other labor performed on the reality, the following property owned by a natural person:
+(a) There shall be exempt from forced sale under process of any court, and no judgment, decree or execution shall be a lien thereon, except for the payment of taxes and assessments thereon, obligations contracted for the purchase, improvement or repair thereof, or obligations contracted for the house, field or other labor performed on the reality, the following property owned by a natural person:

 (1) a homestead, if located outside a municipality, to the extent of one hundred sixty acres of contiguous land and improvements thereon, which shall not be reduced without the owner’s consent by reason of subsequent inclusion in a municipality; or if located within a municipality, to the extent of one-half acre of contiguous land, upon which the exemption shall be limited to the residence of the owner or the owner’s family …